iSOLveIT/protege_owl/_sources/index.rst.txt

 Chapter 12 Web Protégé

-This tutorial has primarily focused on the desktop version of Protégé because as of this writing Web Protégé doesn’t support any reasoners so the majority of the sophisticated capabilities of OWL and Protégé such as defined classes and SWRL rules can’t be created in Web Protégé.
+This tutorial has primarily focused on the desktop version of Protégé because as of this writing Web Protégé doesn't support any reasoners so the majority of the sophisticated capabilities of OWL and Protégé such as defined classes and SWRL rules can't be created in Web Protégé.
-However, one of my goals in creating this tutorial was to address questions that I’ve seen frequently asked on the Protégé user support email list and one of the most common question is the difference between Protégé and Web Protégé.
+However, one of my goals in creating this tutorial was to address questions that I've seen frequently asked on the Protégé user support email list and one of the most common question is the difference between Protégé and Web Protégé.
 We are all used to using tools as services rather than applications installed on our local machines, so people